How to Clean Out & Learn from a Dead Beehive (Here’s What to Do!)

 Most beekeepers prefer to treat mites once a year and do it just before the onset of fall for the above reason.
 To give the colony the best chance at surviving the winter, they need to build up a crew of healthy heat generators and caregivers whose purpose is to make it through the harsh frozen period as well as bring up the next generation of foragers come spring.

 That’s impossible for a colony riddled with disease.
-Once you open up the hive, check the debris on
+Once you open up the hive, check the debris on the bottom board for varroa.

 Once the hosts die, so do they, and if they are the culprits, you will see a significant number of them at the bottom of the hive, along with the dead bees.